-Northlake was founded in 1961, when Lola Reynolds, Betty Jirucha, and Ellen Hanly, members of East Shore UU in Bellevue, began thinking and talking to each other about having a church closer to where they lived.
+Northlake was founded in 1961, when Lola Reynolds, Betty Jirucha, and Ellen Hanly, members of Eastshore UU in Bellevue, began thinking and talking to each other about having a church closer to where they lived.
 They envisioned a liberal fellowship to serve Kirkland and the northern shore of Lake Washington.

 In 1965 we hired our first minister, Rev. Ralph Mero, who was part time.
 Under his leadership Northlake took on social justice causes, such as remodeling houses for minority families.

 Rev. O’Neill resigned in 1985, and we hired Rev. Mary Scriver as an interim minister.
 In 1986 we asked Rev. Michael Hennon to be minister, but he proved not a good fit and resigned a year later.
-After another lay-led period, in 1989 we invited Rev. Barbara Morgan to be minister.
+After another lay-led period, in 1989 or 1990, we invited Rev. Barbara Morgan to be minister.
 Membership increased from the low 80s to 130, the church school was full, and two services were held weekly.
 During Rev. Morgan’s tenure, we changed our name to Northlake Unitarian Universalist Church.

 We became lay-led again and hired Rev. Roger Smith as a quarter-time minister.
 We created a task force to move us toward strengthening the liberal religious presence in the city.
 This group’s work established clear values and goals, with priorities and a timeline to achieve them.
 After completing this process, Rev. Amanda Aikman was contracted quarter-time for the next four years.